-Google is serious about NAP information—even small discrepancies can be problematic.
+Google Maps, in particular, is serious about NAP information—even small discrepancies can be problematic.
 For example, writing out “street” on your website while abbreviating it to “st” on your local profile could result in a major problem for your ultimate ranks.
-The details matter more than you think, so take the extra time to verify that your local listing is correct on every publicly available location.
+The details matter more than you think, so take the extra time to verify that your local Google Business Profile listing is correct on every publicly available location.
 Fortunately, there are a host of automated or service-based options available to you to make quick work of this task.

-Modern SEO is about far more than just what’s on your website.
+Modern search engine optimization is about far more than just what’s on your website.
 There are hundreds of external sources, such as local directories and review sites, that all contain pertinent information about local businesses.
 Google relies on these profiles to form conclusions about a company’s direction, status, and quality, so leaving them empty is a bad idea.

 Most local directories give you several options to fill out, including details like how many years you’ve been in business and what your mission statement is, along with sections for uploading pictures.
 If you aren’t filling out all of these forms, and filling them out accurately, you’ll be missing out on some serious web visibility, and that could hurt your ranking.

 To take things a step further, remember that many individual users consult these local directories when making a purchasing decision.
 If all they see from your business is a bunch of empty spaces, they’re highly likely to move on without a second thought.
 Instead, take the opportunity to sell yourself.